jvmqueen/queenlang-website/roadmap.md

 <img src="https://queenlang.org/images/first_hello_world.png" title="The very first Hello World, 19.02.2023" alt="First Hello World">

-- 2023, May: the very first stable release of the CLI transpiler is expected;
+- 2023, December: the very first stable release of the CLI transpiler is expected;
-- 2023, June-July: the first stable release of the IntelliJ Idea IDE Plugin is expected;
+- 2024, June-July: the first stable release of the IntelliJ Idea IDE Plugin is expected;
-- 2023 We should start presenting Queen at programming conferences;
+- 2024 We should start presenting Queen at programming conferences;
-- 2024 Possibly start implementing our own QDK, to replace the JDK;
+- 2025 Possibly start implementing our own QDK, to replace the JDK;